sysco-middleware/sysco-middleware.github.io/_posts/2016-11-27-UMS_Adapter_send_html_content_email_OSB_12C.md

 ### Pre-requirements ###

 First, we need to verify that we have the UMS adapter and the email driver already working.
-These configurations are in the previous post [Use HTML Content with UMS Adapters in OSB 12c](http://blog.sysco.no/osb/messaging/UMS_Adapter_send_email_OSB_12C/).
+These configurations are in the previous post [Using UMS Adapter to send emails with OSB 12c](http://blog.sysco.no/osb/messaging/UMS_Adapter_send_email_OSB_12C/).

 ### Steps ###